raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 The base controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on', allowing current (from a higher voltage circuit) to flow between the collector and the emitter:

 ** Please note: some models of transistors have the legs in a different order.
-If you are not using BC635 transistors then you must look at the datasheet to check they are correct.
-Wiring up incorrectly could mean you'll damage your Pi or the transistor, or pop your balloon too early!**
+If you are not using BC635 transistors then you must look at the datasheet to check that your wiring is correct.
+Incorrect wiring could damage your Pi or the transistor, or make your balloon pop too early!**

-Hold the BC635 transistor with the flat side facing towards you; from left to right the leads are called the emitter, the collector and base.
+Hold the BC635 transistor with the flat side facing towards you: from left to right the leads are called the emitter, the collector, and base.

 ![](images/transistor.png)